 There are a lot of benefits to receiving down payment assistance, but it is not all upside.
 Here are some key things to keep in mind.

-- Can help you reach homeownership faster
+- Can help you become a homeowner faster

 - Can save you money upfront